Redbrick Estate Communal Spaces

 If anyone does behave inappropriately on your estate, you can get in touch with our anti-social behaviour team: www.islington.gov.uk/ASB.
 Always call 999 in an emergency.

-Groundwork have taken all the feedback and ideas received from the estate residents during the design workshops and other engagement sessions, and combined them into a master design for each garden.
-This master design includes all the ideas for each garden that were considered viable, although it must be noted that there is not sufficient budget to take forward all the items in each design.
+Groundwork took all the feedback and ideas received from the estate residents during the design workshops and other engagement sessions and combined them into a master design for each garden.
+This master designs included all the ideas for each garden that were considered viable, although it must be noted that there is not sufficient budget to take forward all the items in each design.

-We have created a survey that gives residents an opportunity to vote on every single item in each garden, so we can see exactly what items are the most popular, and what residents don't want to see taken forward.
-This is your opportunity to vote for the changes you'd like to see.
+We then created a survey which gave residents an opportunity to vote on every single item in each garden, so we could see exactly what items are the most popular, and what residents don't want to see taken forward.

 The next steps

-After the closing date, Groundwork will review the feedback received, and will produce final designs based on this, and the available budget.
-These designs will be shared, along with a full report of the survey results to all residents, and then we will start to move forward with implementing the designs.
-The report will also be made available on this page, and residents can use the 'Who's Listening' section to request a paper copy of the report.
+Groundwork will produce final designs based on the feedback received, and the available budget.
+These designs will be shared, and then we will start to move forward with implementing the designs.
+Please check this page for further updates.

-Your Bunhill ward councillors, Cllr Troy Gallagher, Cllr Phil Graham and Cllr Valerie Bossman-Quarshie, have teamed up with environmental charity Groundwork London to improve three green spaces on the Redbrick Estate.
+Your Bunhill ward councillors, Cllr Troy Gallagher, Cllr Valerie Bossman-Quarshie, and Cllr Kiran Prasad have teamed up with environmental charity Groundwork London to improve three green spaces on the Redbrick Estate.

 The purpose of this work is to give you and your family places on the estate where you can relax, exercise, connect with nature, and play.
 Spending time in green spaces is essential for our physical and mental well-being.
 These improvement works will make the estate a better place to live with better access to play equipment for children, more opportunities for experiencing nature, and an overall boost to the sense of community.